In the last lesson, we went over タチツテト. Let’s add the N consonant to your katakana toolkit next.

 This is a very simple lesson, with one small tricky thing to look out for.

 NA NI NU NE NO-ナ二ヌネノ

-First let’s cover how to pronounce these characters.
-You can tap each character to hear native pronunciation.
+First, let’s cover how to pronounce these characters.
+You can tap each character to hear the native pronunciation.

 Look Out For ノ